gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 # Known issues

  - A bug in "Archive Utility" on macOS prevents it from decompressing the resulting file.
-You can use "unzip" to get around this issue.
+You can use `unzip` to get around this issue.
  - Depending on the browser you're using, the presentation may be a little slow.